Common-Sense Gun Legislation

 - Enable the CDC to research gun violence as a public health issue.
 As a country, we should be able to know the statistics of this issue that affects all Americans.

-- Require background checks for all gun sales and close the gun-show loophole.
+- Require background checks for all gun sales including private sales.
 Background checks should only be a minor inconvenience for responsible gun owners.

 - Support local violence prevention and intervention programs.